leonp/leonp.github.io/blog/web/_posts/2016-02-28-5-day-sprint-clear-left-self-service.md

 At this stage we felt we needed an expert opinion.
 Was this really the right approach?
 If so, what might a web app look like?
 What problems might we run into?
 How do we go about this project?

-I hit on the idea of asking Clear Left to help us validate and explore our idea.
-Why Clear Left?
-Well, they have a stellar reputation and have done [similar digital strategy work with organisations like the Wellcome Trust](http://clearleft.com/made/wellcome-trust-digitalstories).
-Most of all, I felt we could trust them to keep accessibility to the fore.
-Not just in areas such as designing for older people or people with a visual impairment, but in keeping the whole system as open and device agnostic as possible.
-Clear Left's [Jeremy Keith](http://clearleft.com/is/jeremy-keith) understands the web and its technical side better than most, which I felt made them the ideal agency to undertake this work.
+We chose Clear Left because they've done [similar digital strategy work with organisations like the Wellcome Trust](http://clearleft.com/made/wellcome-trust-digitalstories).
+Most of all, I felt they'd keep accessibility to the fore; not just in areas such as designing for older people, but in keeping the system as open and device agnostic as possible.

-There's a clear, longterm business advantage in keeping our hardware, software, library management system (LMS) and software _decoupled_ (a word we used a lot during the week), and in extricating ourselves from [the cosy LMS/self-service provider world](/2015/12/kill-the-lms-future-digital-experience/).
+There's a longterm business advantage in keeping our hardware, software, library management system (LMS) and software _decoupled_ (a word we used a lot during the week), and in extricating ourselves from [the cosy LMS/self-service provider world](/2015/12/kill-the-lms-future-digital-experience/).

+Since one of Clear Left's founders [Jeremy Keith](http://clearleft.com/is/jeremy-keith) has been [writing about the core technologies of the web](http://alistapart.com/article/behavioralseparation) for over a decade, they seemed the right choice.

 As you can imagine, I was pretty excited to get Jeremy and James Bates into the library for a weeklong _sprint_.
 I got a stack of A3 sheets ready for Monday morning.